zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 501 Micro Theory II/Mechanism Design 501 VI - Moral Hazard.md

 ## Observable Actions

 Start with the case in which effort is observable.
 Here, the contract enforces $e$.
+The principal problem has two parts:
+1) Find the $w$ that motivates each level of effort and
+2) choose the highest profit effort level.

 The principal's optimization problem is

 $$ \max_{w(\cdot)} \sum_{i=0}^n P(\pi_i |e(w))(\pi_i - w)$$
 subject to the participation constraint on the agent,